 - Judithe Hernandez - artist - @judithez

-- Carolina Miranda - arts and architecture columnist at the Los Angeles Times - @cmonstah
+- Carolina Miranda - Los Angeles Times columnist covering culture, with a focus on art and architecture - @cmonstah

 - Matt Stromberg - freelance arts writer - @MattStromberg